Illustration of strategies to retain new customers acquired during COVID, emphasizing engagement and loyalty-building techniques

 • 17% are switching brands more frequently

-Capitalizing on these changes and retaining customers post-COVID will require several data-driven exercises to make sure your messaging makes these new arrivals feel they’re part of your brand.]
+Capitalizing on these changes and retaining customers after COVID will require several data-driven exercises to make sure your messaging makes these new arrivals feel they’re part of your brand.]

 First, rethink your existing buyer personas.
 Customer personas have long been the preferred tool to gain clarity about your ideal target audiences and inform your messaging strategy.
 But they’re never a one-and-done effort — especially these days.